tgrant7/arthropod-survival-estimation/README.md

 # arthropod-survival-estimation

 Code for Grant et al. 2019.
-A Bayesian state-space model for estimating larval survival probabilities in arthropods from field counts with application to monarch butterflies (Danaus plexippus).
+Estimating arthropod survival probability from field counts:  A case study with monarch butterflies.

-MonarchModel.bug - model specification for JAGS
+MonarchModel.bug - JAGS model specification for survival estimation model

+SecondStage2.bug - model specification for meta-analysis regression

 SimulateandAnalyzeMonarchCounts.R - R code for simulation and analysis of monarch butterfly field counts.
 Begin here for a new simulation or analysis.

+MonarchFieldDataAnalysis.R - R code for analysis of monarch field data.
+Data is included.

 SimulateandAnalyzeMonarchCountswithScen1-3.R - R code for Scenario 1-3 from the manuscript